uop-ccixr/GosportTrail-Web/README.md

 ## Setup

-Clone the repository and use 'npm install' to install dependencies.
+Clone the repository and use `npm install` to install dependencies.

-We use webpack to package java code into a single 'main.js' file.
-When code has been changed in the 'src' folder, use the 'npm run build' command to build it.
+We use webpack to package java code into a single `main.js` file.
+When code has been changed in the `src` folder, use the `npm run build` command to build it.
 This has been set up as the default build task in Visual Studio Code.

-Run a server from the 'dist' folder to see the app in action.
+Run a server from the `dist` folder to see the app in action.